petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/setting-up-clustering-for-the-liferay-service.md

     }
     ```

-1. Commit and push the changes in your Git repository.
+1. Commit and push the changes to your Git repository.

     ```bash
     git add liferay/LCP.json